 The TSM program is a professional master's program, ie, a program focused on industry, not a research program.
 Students who wish to do academic research should apply instead to a research master's degree program at Northeastern with, for example, the Department of Electrical and Computer Engineering or the College of Computer and Information Science

 - Is it possible to get fellowships or scholarships?

 No fellowships are specifically available for this program.
 Most fellowship programs administered by the University are open only to United States citizens or permanent residents.
 There are no scholarships available to students on MS programs like the telecom program.
 However, many students go on an industry co-op which may help to defray the cost of tuition.

 - Does the TSM program provide RA/TA positions?

-SGAs (Stipended Graduate Assistantships), in the form of either Teaching Assistantships (TAs) or Research Assistantships (RAs), are not available to students on the Telecommunication Systems Management program nor to any master's students at Northeastern.
+SGAs (Stipended Graduate Assistantships), in the form of either Teaching Assistantships (TAs) or Research Assistantships (RAs), are not available to students on the Telecommunication Networks program nor to any master's students at Northeastern.